Toptranslation/hermes/README.md

 ## Configuration

 Configurations are stored in a *.ini file in the same directory with the script.
-Rename [ttldap.ini-example](ttldap.ini-example) to ttldap.ini, and edit it to suit your own needs.
+Rename [hermes.ini-example](hermes.ini-example) to hermes.ini, and edit it to suit your own needs.
 You can also add more sections to the file, so you can manage multiple LDAP servers, or using multiple users.